Signs of Heat Exhaustion in Cats

 If you see any of these symptoms in your kitty, take immediate steps to cool Fluffy off.
 You can give her some water, wrap her in a cool towel, or hold her in front of an open freezer.
 Call your vet for further instructions as you are doing this.

-Signs of Heat Exhaustion in Cats in 2024: Treatment, Long-Term Effects, and Prevention
+Signs of Heat Exhaustion in Cats in 2025: Treatment and Prevention

 What is the detailed treatment process for cats with heatstroke?